lfenzo/ml-solar-sao-paulo/README.md

 ### Model Training and Tuning

-The Machine Learning algorthms used to train the estimators are shown below.
-For each one of the training algorithms hyperparameters search routines were conducted in order to obtain the best models from que selected hyperparameter search space in each algorithm.
+The Machine Learning algorithms used to train the estimators are shown below.
+For each one of the training algorithms hyperparameters search routines were conducted in order to obtain the best models from the selected hyperparameter search space in each algorithm.

 1. Multi-layer Perceptron (Dense Neural Network)
 1. Support Vector Machine